Ben16/DarkfireSTSMod/README.md

 This mod is built using [Basemod](https://github.com/daviscook477/BaseMod/wiki/Installation) and [Mod the Spire](https://github.com/kiooeht/ModTheSpire).

+Note: You'll need to add a lib directory with BaseMod and ModTheSpire jars in it in order to build the mod.
+It'll be built to that directory.

 # Details
 I haven't made any real changes yet; when I do, I'll update this section.